What is the Renewable Heat Incentive?

 The PAC said the RHI ‘does not work for households and businesses unable to pay the high upfront costs of renewable and low-carbon heating equipment’.
 Its May 2018 report found:

-- BEIS’ forecasts of uptake were ‘wildly over-optimistic’.
-60,000 renewable systems were installed as part of the scheme (compared with 6.2m gas boilers)
+- BEIS’s forecasts of uptake were ‘wildly over-optimistic’.
+60,000 renewable systems were installed as part of the scheme (compared with 6.2 million gas boilers).

-- Around 28,000 biomass boilers funded by the RHI produce smoke which could damage air quality
+- around 28,000 biomass boilers funded by the RHI produce smoke, which could reduce air quality.

-- BEIS does not have an estimate of how much money it overpaid to those who manipulated RHI rules
+- BEIS doesn't have an estimate of how much money it overpaid to those who manipulated RHI rules.

 The NAO published its report on the RHI in February 2018.
 It included examining the RHI’s progress against objectives, cost-effectiveness, monitoring and how it manages fraud.
 Its findings include:

-- Take-up of RHI was lower than anticipated.
-The NAO estimates the RHI will achieve 22% of the number of installations it originally expected
+- Take-up of the RHI was lower than anticipated.
+The NAO estimates the RHI will achieve 22% of the number of installations it originally expected.

-- There are gaps in how the scheme’s success is monitored e.g. it measures number of applications and how fast they’re dealt with, but not their quality
+- There are gaps in how the scheme’s success is monitored - eg it measures the number of applications and how fast they’re dealt with, but not their quality.

 What RHI changes should I know about?

-Spring – The domestic RHI was set to close to new applicants on 31 March 2021, but the government has now extended the deadline to sign up until 31 March 2022.
-Guidelines for eligibility remain the same.
+11 March – The domestic RHI was set to close to new applicants on 31 March 2021, but the government extended the deadline to sign up until 31 March 2022.

-27 June – The government is introducing ‘assignment of rights’ so that householders can access new ways to finance renewable heating systems.
+27 June – The government introduced ‘assignment of rights’ so that householders can access new ways to finance renewable heating systems.
 This means you can give your right to receive RHI payments to an investor in exchange for their financial support to install your heating system.
-This is subject to approval from parliament in spring 2018.

-Spring – New rules around meters for heat pumps will come into force.
-The Metering and Monitoring Service Package (MMSP) will also be updated.
+22 May – New rules around meters for heat pumps came into force.
+The Metering and Monitoring Service Package (MMSP) was also updated.

 - Heat pumps need to have electricity meters fitted.
 These will help consumers make most efficient use of them.

-- If you register for the MMSP, you’ll be able to get a lump sum payment with your first RHI payment, plus up to seven years of quarterly MMSP payments as previously.
-Overall, you’ll receive the same amount as previously but this gives you a greater amount upfront.
+- If you register for the MMSP, you’ll be able to get a lump sum payment of 50% of the total amount with your first RHI payment, plus up to seven years of quarterly MMSP payments as previously for the remaining 50%.
+Overall, you’ll receive the same amount as before but this gives you a greater amount upfront.